jacob-2244/NoteKeeperApp/README.md

 # NoteKeeperApp

-An app in React
-The notekeeper app to keep your daily tasks and items.
+A React app to keep your daily tasks and items.
 You can modify by adding,editing and deleting them.